Flag of Guadeloupe: Other flags

 The French tricolore is the official national flag used in Guadeloupe.

 In addition to the French flag, an inscribed regional logo on a white field is often used as regional flag, similar to the practice in Mayotte and Réunion.
 The logo of Guadeloupe shows a stylized Sun and bird on a green and light blue square with the subscript REGION GUADELOUPE underlined in yellow.

 A locally used unofficial flag, based on the coat of arms of Guadeloupe's capital Basse-Terre has a black or red field with a 30-rayed yellow sun and a green sugarcane, and a blue stripe with three yellow fleurs-de-lis on the top.
 The flag appeared on a 10 euro collector coin minted by Monnaie de Paris in 2010. as well as some fabric badges.

 The independentist People's Union for the Liberation of Guadeloupe has proposed a national flag.
-It bears great resemblance to the national flag of Suriname, with the star shifted towards the hoist.
+It bears great resemblance to the national flag of Suriname, with a wider red stripe and the star shifted towards the hoist.